mxguardian/Mail-SpamAssassin-Plugin-PDFInfo2/README.md

 # URI DETAILS

 This plugin creates a new "pdf" URI type.
-You can detect URI's in PDF's using the URIDetail.pm plugin.
+You can detect URI's in PDF's using the [URIDetail](https://spamassassin.apache.org/full/4.0.x/doc/Mail_SpamAssassin_Plugin_URIDetail.html) plugin.
 For example:

     uri-detail RULENAME  type =~ /^pdf$/  raw =~ /^https?:\/\/bit\.ly\//